Grandi9/EDA/Shopify/readme.md

 - Using the average order value (AOV), the calculated value was  $3145.13.
 This is incorrect because the formula failed to account for orders that can contain multiple items.

-- Further, the dataset has outliers that I have identified and removed (Shop 42, 78).
+- Further, the dataset has outliers that I have identified and I have removed the shops assocaited with them(Shop 42, 78).

 - Why did I remove shop 78 - Store 78 is selling sneakers at $25,725.
 I guess they sell diamond-studded sneakers, so let's drop this store as it is an outlier.